opencryptoki/libzpc/README.md

 Programming
 ---

-Applications include the `<zpc/...>` header files corresponding to the APIs required and link with `-lzp`.
+Applications include the `<zpc/...>` header files corresponding to the APIs required and link with `-lzpc`.

 With the exeption of `zpc_error_string`, all `libzpc` function return either no value or an integer which is either zero (in case of success) of a non-zero error code (in case of failure).